stigtsp/jfpg/README.md

+DISCLAIMER: I wrote this in order to learn.
+I made every effort to write it securely, but I can't make any guarantees.
+Use it at your own risk.
+As always, if you do find a security problem or bug, comments, advice, and/or patches are welcome and appreciated.
+Thanks!

 JFPG is a file encryption and signing utility roughly inspired by the GPG/PGP encryption utility.
 It offers a more or less similar  syntax for encryption,